szaumoor/ZSTweaks/ZSTweaks/README.md

 - Elixir of Health: the HP recovered is now 20 (from 10) and protects against being poisoned (but not to direct poison damage; not dispellable) for 10 seconds.
 This is added such that when taking heavy damage, if you're poisoned, it's more desirable than just gulping down a better HP potion to ensure survivability
 - Potion of Perception: now the proper "detection" thief skills are improved further (find traps and detect illusions): 40%.
 Additionally, the enhanced perception improves THAC0, AC, and Saving Throws by 2
 - Potion of Power: this makes the potion prevent morale failure like the potion of heroism, it improves all thieving abilities (not just some), it improves casting speed by 1, and it now also grants +10% higher damage output (physical and magical), which makes it useful for any class.
 Finally, the THAC0 bonus it provides is no longer to 80% of current, but instead improves immediately by 4, which is strictly a better outcome, since there will be no longer diminishing returns.
 Its rarity and price should be rewarded handsomely
+- CHARNAME'S Tankard: now it heals 27 HP three times per day, and it adds +1 Strength and Constitution for 1 turn, since it mentions feeling stronger when holding it.
 - All Strength potions: usable by any class

 **Component 1535:** Make all potions usable by all classes